Daniel Jackson (Stargate): Character arc

 Born on July 8, 1965, Daniel Jackson is the only living child of Melburn and Claire Jackson, archaeologists who were crushed to death while supervising the placement of a piece of Egyptian art in the Metropolitan Museum of Art.
 Daniel's maternal grandfather and only living relative, Nicholas Ballard (played by Jan Rubeš), was a noted Dutch archaeologist and too busy to take the orphaned Jackson under his wing.
 Though placed in foster care, Daniel visited his grandfather in a mental institution until they had an argument over his failing career and Daniel left.
 Jackson became an archaeologist and linguist who speaks 23 earthly (plus several extraterrestrial) languages—he is shown speaking at least English, Russian, German, Spanish, Mandarin Chinese, Egyptian, Goa'uld, Ancient, and Unas.

 James Spader as Daniel Jackson in Stargate.

 In the 1994 film Stargate, the character of Jackson is introduced in a scene in which he is presenting a lecture at an academic seminar.
 However, he finds little acceptance there of his theory that the Pyramids of Giza are much older than they are thought to be.
 An aged woman named Catherine Langford approaches him to offer him a job deciphering the cover-stones of a device found in Egypt.
 Jackson uses his knowledge of ancient Egyptian languages to make the so-called Stargate function.

-Jackson then travels with a team led by Jack O'Neill through the Stargate, and they discover that it leads to the planet Abydos.
-Daniel meets, falls in love with, and marries a native woman Sha'uri named Sha're in the TV series Stargate SG-1.
+Jackson then travels with a team led by Col. Jack O'Neill through the Stargate, and they discover that it leads to the planet Abydos.
+Daniel meets, falls in love with, and marries a native woman, Sha'uri — named Sha're in the TV series Stargate SG-1.
 After winning the battle to free the Abydonians from the System Lord Ra, Daniel decides not to return to Earth with the rest of the team and to instead live the rest of his life learning about the history of Abydos, with its culture based on that of ancient Egypt.
-Jack O'Neill lies to his superiors, saying that Daniel Jackson is dead.
+Col. O'Neill lies to his superiors, saying that Daniel Jackson is dead.